 Most of the sampled material consists of poorly graded sand (SP), which has a fines content that ranges from 0 to 5%.
 The maximum allowable fines content for USACE beach placement projects is 10% fines, composited vertically through the stratadatapoint.
-Throughout the project area, the material is ≥90% sand (grain-size between 0.075 mm and 4.75mm); none of the individual test samples within the corridor, to project depth, exceed this 10% fines criteria.
+Throughout the project area, the material is ≥90% sand (grain-size between 0.075 mm and 4.75mm); none of the individual test samples within the corridor, to project depth, appear to exceed this 10% fines criteria.

-Material exceeding the 10% fines criteria has been identified in areas within the Sloop Channel corridor at depths below the -12 feet MLLW.
-Dredging will not exceed -12 MLLW within this area as it would lower the quality of material being dredged.
+Material exceeding the 10% fines criteria has been identified in areas within the Sloop Channel corridor at depths below -12 feet MLLW elevation.
+Dredging will not exceed - 12 MLLW within the proposed navigation corridor as it may encounter poorer quality material that would impact available placement options.
 Observations of dredging events will be conducted to reverify the type of sediments present; additional grain-size analyses will be accomplished, if warranted.